boytchev/suica/docs/suica.md

 ## Creating animations

 In Suica animations are implemented in JavaScript.
 Animation in a mobile platform is controlled by browser ticks.
 For each tick the browser notifies the user application which must provide one frame from the animation.
-Thus a motion from point A to point B is split into numerous small steps that eventually end up to B. Each small step is processed individually and separately from all other steps of the motion.
+Thus, a motion from point A to point B is split into numerous small steps that eventually end up to B. Each small step is processed individually and separately from all other steps of the motion.

 <img src="images/animation.png">